swcarpentry/python-novice-inflammation/_episodes/08-defensive.md

 AssertionError                            Traceback (most recent call last)
 <ipython-input-19-33d87ea29ae4> in <module>()
       2 total = 0.0
-      3 for n in numbers:
+      3 for num in numbers:
-----> 4     assert n > 0.0, 'Data should only contain positive values'
+----> 4     assert num > 0.0, 'Data should only contain positive values'
-      5     total += n
+      5     total += num
       6 print('total is:', total)

 AssertionError: Data should only contain positive values